 NICHD Research Priorities for Eunice Kennedy Shriver Intellectual and Developmental Disabilities Research Centers (IDDRCs)

-NICHD funds a national network of IDDRCs through specialized research center cooperative agreements (U54 mechanism) designed to advance the diagnosis, prevention, treatment, and amelioration of intellectual and developmental disabilities (IDD).
-An IDDRC has a multidisciplinary program of IDD research that includes (a) cores that facilitate interdisciplinary and translational
+NICHD funds a national network of IDDRCs through the P50 (Specialized Center) mechanism designed to advance the diagnosis, prevention, treatment, and amelioration of intellectual and developmental disabilities (IDD).
+An IDDRC has a multidisciplinary program of IDD research that includes 1) Cores that facilitate interdisciplinary and translational

 The goals of the NICHD IDDRC program include the promotion of collaborative, multidisciplinary, and interdisciplinary research programs that will not only provide core facilities and support for research in IDD, but also will advance the development of therapeutics and interventions for these conditions.
 Another goal is to attract scientists to IDD research.